GOliveira15/GOliveira15/README.md

 My name is Gabriel and I am 18 years old.

 - 📚 I love learning new things
-- 💻 I am currently learning C# and Javascript
+- 💻 I am currently learning C# and Angular
 - 💼 I am a Software Trainee
 - 😄 I have an extroverted personality
 - 🤝🏻 I like meeting new people